VCityTeam/UD-SV/ImplementationKnowHow/ProjectOrganizationalLogic/Readme.md

  * **For every owner** (precedence of ownership over software engineering)
    - create a repository for every [(software) library](https://en.wikipedia.org/wiki/Library_(computing)) (e.g. [py3dtiles](https://github.com/VCityTeam/py3dtiles) which is a python library) or [(software) package] (e.g. [UD-Viz](https://github.com/VCityTeam/UD-Viz) is a JS package)...
    - create a repository for every [(software) application](https://en.wikipedia.org/wiki/Application_software) e.g. [UD-Viz-demo](https://github.com/VCityTeam/UD-Viz-demo) is an application demo based on UD-Viz
-   - create a repository for every docker component e.g. [UD-Viz-demo-docker](https://github.com/VCityTeam/UD-Viz-demo-docker)
+   - create a repository for every docker component e.g. [UD-Viz-demo-docker](https://github.com/VCityTeam/UD-Viz-demo-docker) (note that although `docker build` CAN use an URL of a git repository to designate a docker context but it can __NOT use the url of a sub-directory__ of git repository)
    - but a demo can be a **directory** (within a repository) usually holding a [docker-compose ](https://docs.docker.com/compose/) or an [helm chart](https://github.com/helm/helm)(located e.g. in [UD-Reproducibility/Demos](https://github.com/VCityTeam/UD-Reproducibility/tree/master/Demos)

 The above practices are summarized by the following illustration